SKorea removes banners at Olympic village after IOC ruling - WHIZ News

 “Under the agreement, the committee will not raise any further debate to allow athletes to fully focus on competition, while the IOC will ban the displaying of the rising sun flag at all Olympic venues so that no political problems would arise,” the South Korean committee said in a statement.

+“If the message is regarded as political, it goes against the message of the Olympics and the Paralympics to bring the world together as one,” she said.

+The Japanese officials made no comments about the South Korean announcement that the IOC also banned the rising sun flag at the games.

-South Korea had first formally requested the IOC to ban the rising sun flag at the Olympics in 2019, comparing it to the Nazi swastika.
+South Korea in 2019 had first formally asked the IOC to ban the rising sun flag at the Olympics, comparing it to the Nazi swastika.
 South Korean Olympic officials then said Tokyo’s organizing committee rejected their demands for the flag to be banned, saying it was widely used in Japan and was not considered a political statement.

 Many South Koreans still harbor animosity over Japan’s 1910-1945 colonial rule of the Korean Peninsula, and the countries have seen their relations sink to new post-war lows in recent years with disputes over history, trade and military cooperation.

-The countries have been trying to improve relations since the inauguration of U.S. President Joe Biden, who have called for stronger three-way cooperation with the traditional U.S. allies in face of the North Korean nuclear threat and challenges posed by China.
+The countries have been trying to improve relations since the inauguration of U.S. President Joe Biden, who has called for stronger three-way cooperation with the traditional U.S. allies in the face of the North Korean nuclear threats and challenges posed by China.
 But progress has been slow.

 South Korea’s Foreign Ministry on Saturday summoned Japanese Ambassador Koichi Aiboshi to protest remarks made by another senior Japanese diplomat who, according to a local broadcaster, used lewd language to ridicule South Korean President Moon Jae-in’s efforts to improve bilateral ties while meeting with its reporters.

-The countries had been discussing the possibility of Moon visiting Tokyo to participate in the Olympics’ opening ceremony and have talks with Japanese Prime Minister Yoshihide Suga over improving relations.
+The countries had been discussing the possibility of Moon visiting Tokyo to participate in the Olympics’ opening ceremony and having talks with Japanese Prime Minister Yoshihide Suga over improving relations.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports